cocos/cocos-docs/en/asset-manager/pipeline-task.md

 Building the pipeline requires only a series of methods, each accepting a task parameter and a completion callback parameter.
 You can access everything about the task in the method, just call the completion callback on completion.

 A request flowing in the pipeline is called a task, see `cc.AssetManager.Task` type for details, a task will include all its information including inputs, outputs, completion callbacks, [Optional Parameters](options.md), etc. As the task flows through the pipeline, each stage of the pipeline can take out the input of the task, make certain processing and save it back to the output.
-For example.
+For example:

 ```js
 cc.assetManager.pipeline.insert(function (task, done) {